A couple walks by a damaged tree in the Hurricane Maria affected area of Old San Juan

 Puerto Rico has been grappling with a bankruptcy crisis and owes $72 billion to creditors.
-Devastation from Hurricanes Irma and Maria was exacerbated by dilapidated infrastructure, including a power grid that was largely destroyed by the storms.
+Devastation from hurricanes Irma and Maria was exacerbated by dilapidated infrastructure, including a power grid largely destroyed by the storms.

 In a morning tweet, Trump warned that the United States "cannot keep FEMA, the Military & the First Responders, who have been amazing (under the most difficult circumstances) in P.R. forever!"